Diseases, infections and allergies in the workplace

 Workplace testing can prevent coronavirus from being spread unknowingly.

 Using personal protective equipment

 Employers must continue to provide Personal Protective Equipment (PPE) as required by their risk assessments.

 Public Health guidance is available on the use of PPE for health and social care settings.
 In all other settings, individuals should observe social distancing measures and practice good hand hygiene behaviours.

 Working safely in your business

-Different types of business will need to take different safety measures.
-The government, in consultation with industry, has produced guidance on how to work safely in different types of workplace.
+Different types of businesses will need to take different safety measures.
+The government, in consultation with industry, has produced guidance on how to work safely in different types of workplaces.